QuTech-Delft/prosoftdev-research/episodes/gitlab.Rmd

 -rw-r--r-- 1 Alfredo   197121 106 Jul 16 14:48 id_ed25519.pub
 ```

+&nbsp;

-##### Copy the public key to GitHub
+### Copy the public key to GitLab

-Now we have a SSH key pair and we can run this command to check if GitHub can read our authentication.
+Now we have a SSH key pair and we can run this command to check if GitLab can read our authentication.

 ```bash
 ssh -T git@gitlab.tudelft.nl